Skip to content

 #ai-engineering#multi-agent#agentops

-7,413 commits.
-31 repos.
-Multiple AI agents running in parallel across infrastructure, applications, and tooling.
+Multiple AI agents running in parallel across my production repos: infrastructure, applications, and tooling.

-This isn't a demo.
-It's what happens when you try to scale AI-assisted development to an actual workload: DoD and Intel environments, GPU clusters, Kubernetes platforms, and the tooling that holds it all together.
+This is what happens when you try to scale AI-assisted development to an actual workload: DoD and Intel environments, GPU clusters, Kubernetes platforms, and the tooling that holds it all together.
+The same reliability bar I hold in production today, on a platform/SRE team in defense autonomy.

 The Architecture

-The workspace is called Gas Town.
-Each repository is a rig.
-Each rig has its own issue tracker (beads), its own context, its own agents.
-A central registry tracks which rigs exist, which agents are assigned, and what work is available.
+The workspace is one registry over many repositories.
+Each repository is a unit of work with its own issue tracker (beads), its own context, its own agents.
+A central registry tracks which repositories exist, which agents are assigned, and what work is available.

 │ ├── agentops